mcdomx/pathfinder/README.md

 The final model still has limitations.
 I suspect that by adding layers to the model, I could see better results.
 Since the chosen model design worked, I chose to focus on changing the parameters to make the model work better.
 I made several observations that brought me to the final combination of parameters:

--   Color was better than black and white
+-   Training with color images was better than black and white

     -   I suspect that the color of objects helped to identify obstacles